Amazing Things To Do In Vancouver In The Rain

 10. Admire the Architecture At The Vancouver Library

-Who would care if it’s raining outside with nine floors and countless books?
+Even if you’re not into reading, the stunning design alone is worth a visit.
 So, take a look, grab a book, find a nook, and maybe you’ll be hooked on reading!
 (I almost sound like Dr. Seuss!)

 11. Experience Culture At The Museum Of Anthropology

-The Vancouver museum features First Nations totem poles, carved canoes, ritual masks, and extensive North American artifacts.
-Art lovers will also appreciate the world’s largest Bill Reid Haida art collection.
+The museum showcases First Nations totem poles, canoes, masks, and the world’s largest Bill Reid Haida art collection.
+Free tours are included with admission, offering insight into the cultural significance of key pieces.

 12. Delight The Senses At Granville Island Public Market